sovrynn/python-learning/day-2/README.md

 # Day 2

 Topics to cover:
-- Boolean operators
+- Logical operators
-- Control flow
+- Control flow (if, loops)